krish-rm/krish-rm/README.md

 - 🔭 I’m currently working on **ML for capital markets**

-- 🌱 I’m currently learning **MLOps, IOT and exploring AR/VR software integration**
+- 🌱 I’m currently learning **MLOps, IoT and exploring AR/VR software integration**

 - ⚡ Fun fact **The biggest risk I’ve taken?
 Starting a business with zero experience.
 Spoiler alert: It wasn’t a “get rich quick” situation — more like “get broke slow.”**